ak47sc/Life-skills-repo/Learning Process.md

 ### Question 2
 #### In this video, what was the most interesting story or idea for you?
+The interesting story is of the speaker's perseverance.
+Even if she was weak in math and science, she has emerged as a successful individual and has had a chance to give a TED talk to thousands of people.
+Also even if she had a successful job she did not stop and wanted to improve herself further in problem-solving skills by following proper techniques.

 ### Question 3